geneeves/pictr/README.md

 A simple Flickr clone built as part of [Epicodus Fall 2013](http://epicodus.com) with @anatighe and @dustinbrownman.
 We covered a lot of territory in building this project -- using [Devise](https://github.com/plataformatec/devise) for user authentication, and using [CanCan](https://github.com/ryanb/cancan) to limit permissions on editing and uploading photos in other user's albums.
 [Paperclip](https://github.com/thoughtbot/paperclip) is what's adding all the images, and [Capybara](https://github.com/jnicklas/capybara) is what's doing the integration testing, with other specs getting simplified by [FactoryGirl](https://github.com/thoughtbot/factory_girl).

-We're still working out the kinks with Amazon SW3 keys -- but should have that updated soon.
+We're still working out the kinks with Amazon S3 -- but should have that updated soon.

 Play with it online over [here](http://pictr.herokuapp.com)